Jabulani-N/atlas-machine_learning/supervised_learning/tensorflow/README.md

 * There's a segment on `restore` in that page to, if you need that later.

 Testing: you must have the MNIST.npz file in the `data` directory sibling to this one in order to test this task.

+Reportedly, it is possible to have output results with slight numerical differences from the example's intended output and still be counted corect.
+I have not seen this myself.